Obstetrics & Gynecology

 - Special programs, including pregnancy and addiction medicine, women with disabilities, refugee women’s health, Haitian and Latina women’s health clinics, and international opportunities.

-Our contributions to the academic programs of the Boston University Medical Campus include the required clerkship in obstetrics and gynecology, sub-internships in maternal-fetal medicine and gynecology, electives in family planning, substance abuse in pregnancy and ambulatory gynecology, and research activities that include collaborations with colleagues in medicine, pediatrics, and public health.
-We have teaching affiliations with the MetroWest Medical Center in Framingham, MA; Mount Auburn Hospital in Cambridge, MA; the Lahey Clinic in Burlington, MA; Beverly Hospital in Beverly, MA; Beth Israel Deaconess Hospital-Plymouth in Plymouth, MA; and St. Elizabeth’s Medical Center in Brighton, MA; Steward Norwood Hospital in Norwood, MA; Lowell Community Health Center in Lowell, MA; and Kaiser Permanente Medical Center in San Jose, CA. An OB/GYN elective in the U.S. Virgin Islands was added in 2013.
+Our contributions to the academic programs of the Boston University Medical Campus include the required clerkship in obstetrics and gynecology, sub-internships in maternal-fetal medicine and gynecology, electives in family planning, substance use disorder in pregnancy and ambulatory gynecology, and research activities that include collaborations with colleagues in medicine, pediatrics, and public health.
+We have teaching affiliations with the MetroWest Medical Center in Framingham, MA; Mount Auburn Hospital in Cambridge, MA; the Lahey Clinic in Burlington, MA; Beverly Hospital in Beverly, MA; Beth Israel Deaconess Hospital-Plymouth in Plymouth, MA; St. Elizabeth’s Medical Center in Brighton, MA; Steward Norwood Hospital in Norwood, MA; Lowell Community Health Center in Lowell, MA; and Kaiser Permanente Medical Center in San Jose, CA. An OB/GYN elective in the U.S. Virgin Islands was added in 2013.

 The OB/GYN clerkship is typically taken by BUSM3 students.
 Its four core objectives are: